Supplied homepage artwork with the article title over mountains and cloud

-Much has already been written about this aircraft and it’s disappearance in 1962.
-The definitive history of Chadwick, the disappearance of his aircraft and the extensive search for it, has been thoroughly set out in the Rev Dr Richard Waugh’s superb 2005 book “Lost...without trace”.
-Richard dedicated his book to the memory of the five people killed in this tragedy.
+Much has already been written and talked about on this aircraft and its disappearance in 1962.
+The truly definitive story of Chadwick, his four passengers, the aircraft, and the extensive searches carried out, has been thoroughly set out in the Rev Dr Richard Waugh’s superb 2005 book - “Lost…without trace”.
+Richard dedicated his book to the memory of the people killed in this tragedy.

 Aerial searches were carried out by fixed wing aircraft as helicopters were rare in New Zealand in 1962.
 Much of the search effort was directed at the West Coast.
 On the day of the disappearance the West Coast weather had been good but the ranges were described by one very experienced mountain pilot as being “pitch black”.
 The search was given up before many areas on the east side had been well covered and weather and other factors prevented more extensive searching of the Aspiring area.